 This monthly e-mailed update contains news, opportunities, upcoming events, and other information about Mid-Columbia tech businesses and the organizations that support them.

-August 2014 Issue
+October 2014 Issue

-Opportunities and Tools
+Tech Opportunities and Resources

 Tech Dates and Deadlines